AlaaBerro/Restaurant/README.md

 # Restaurant
-This is only HTML, CSS and JS .
+This is only HTML, CSS and few JS .